How to Become a Certified Translator in UAE

 Written Examination

 The written portion tests your ability to translate legal documents accurately.
 Expect to translate contracts, court documents, and official correspondence in both directions (Arabic to English and English to Arabic).
-Time management matters—you'll have limited time to complete translations that will be evaluated for accuracy, terminology, and style.
+Time management matters, you’ll have limited time to complete translations that will be evaluated for accuracy, terminology, and style.

 Oral Examination